Ircam-RnD/unmixdb-creation/README.md

 Authors:	Diemo Schwarz, Dominique Fourer
 Contact email:	schwarz@ircam.fr

-Citation:	Please cite as [Diemo Schwarz, Dominique Fourer, UnmixDB: A Dataset for DJ-Mix Information Retrieval, ISMIR late-breaking session, Paris, 2018]
+Publication: Please cite as  [https://zenodo.org/records/1422385/files/schwarz-fourer-ismir2018late-breaking-unmixdb.pdf]([Diemo Schwarz, Dominique Fourer, UnmixDB: A Dataset for DJ-Mix Information Retrieval, ISMIR late-breaking session, Paris, 2018])

-Reuse of data:	The dataset has been created based on the mixotic mix collection, and the curational work described in [Reinhard Sonnleitner, Andreas Arzt, and Gerhard Widmer.
+Reuse of data:	The dataset has been created from a subset of Creative-Commons licensed tracks and mixes of the mixotic mix collection, based on the curational work described in [Reinhard Sonnleitner, Andreas Arzt, and Gerhard Widmer.
 Landmark-based audio fingerprinting for DJ mix monitoring.
 In Proceedings of the International Symposium on Music Information Retrieval (ISMIR), New York, NY, 2016]

 # VERSION HISTORY